makeabilitylab/HoloSound/README.md

 Open `Assets/CaptionController.cs` and change variables `SERVER_URL` and `SERVER_PORT` to the corresponding values of the sound recognition server.
 Instructions for the sound recognition server can be found at `SoundRecognitionServer/README.md`

-We also have a build version in `Build/`

 ## Support
 ---
 Contact [Greg](mailto:grgrggtr@cs.washington.edu) or [Robin](mailto:yangy87@cs.washington.edu) @MakeabilityLab through email `grgrggtr@cs.washington.edu` and `yangy87@cs.washington.edu`